miRackModular/ImpromptuModular/README.md

 * **CV IN and CV2 IN**: These inputs can be used for programming the sequencer from external sources.
 The CV2 IN inputs are located in the expansion panel (see right click menu).
 When a trigger is sent to the WRITE input, the states of the inputs is written into the sequencer at the current step/sequence.
 Unconnected inputs are ignored.
 When planning a project, all sequences that are to hold chords must have the same sequence numbers across all tracks.
 AUTOSTEP automatically moves to the next step in the sequence when a write occurs. *New in upcoming 0.6.14*: the TRACK CV input has been extended to allow ALL tracks to be selected, and unless all tracks are selected, writing via CV inputs is now only done in the currently selected track.
 A button located in the expansion panel allows the writing of CV IN only, CV2 IN only, or both.

 * **CLK RES / DELAY**: Settings for clock resolution and clock delay.
 The clock resolution allows [advanced gate types](#advanced-gate-mode-ps) to be used, and functions similarly to that found in the PhraseSequencers.
+In Foundry however, when using only one clock source, clock resolution also effectively functions as a clock divider, provided the gate types required are compatible with the multiple chosen; clock resolution can thus be used to slow down the clocks of certain tracks compared to others.
 Clock delay is used to delay the clock of a track by a given number of clock pulses (0 to 99).
 When clock resolutions above 1 are used, the clock can be delayed by fractions of a step.
 For example, with a clock resolution of 4 and a clock delay of 1, a track will be delayed by one quarter of a step.
 A reset must be performed in order for a new clock delay value to take effect.

 * **SEL and ALL**:  The SEL and ALL buttons allow the selection and simultaneous editing across multiple steps and tracks respectively; however, since there is currently no undo feature in the sequencer; patches should be saved often.
 The number of steps selected by SEL is specified using the 4/8/END switch.